scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

   to expose an API docs of `ls-core-restful` to committers of other repositories,
-* The commit history of "Login page implementation" has to be separated into different repositories, violating the __CI__ principle.
+* The commit history of "Login page implementation" has to be separated into different repositories, violating the __Continuous Integration__ principle.

 # JIRA, a Central Issue System